kemigabocatherine/Personal-_-Portfolio/README.md

 2 Open that folder in your terminal by running the command;

-* cd name of folder
+* cd "name of folder"

 3 Clone the repository by running the following command in your terminal;